wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

    screen
    ```

-1. Navigate to the repository, activate a virtual environment, and install package requirements:
+1. Navigate to the repository, activate a virtual environment, and install package requirements...

    ```bash
    cd /opt/wellsaid-labs/Text-to-Speech